 5 The Washout Technique was developed in order to determine whether the athletes on a doping program were likely to test positive.
+The results of the Washout Testing were at times recorded in documents, such as the London Washout Schedules in the lead-up to the 2012 London Olympic Games.
 Even when the samples screened positive, they were automatically reported as negative in ADAMS.
 See page 23 and 72 of the Second McLaren Report.

-relevant years (the "2019 LIMS") as well as the underlying analytical PDFs and raw data of the analyses reported in the LIMS (the "Analytical Data").
+Laboratory for the years 2012 to 2015 be provided.
+Access to the Moscow Laboratory was therefore given to a team of WADA-selected experts, who were allowed to remove data from the Moscow Laboratory, including another copy of the LIMS data for the relevant years (the "2019 LIMS") as well as the underlying analytical PDFs and raw data of the analyses reported in the LIMS (the "Analytical Data").
 The analytical PDFs are automatically generated from the instruments and contain the chromatograms, which demonstrate whether a substance is present or not in a given sample.

 - 1.5.
 Further investigations were conducted by WADA I&I in collaboration with forensic experts from the University of Lausanne on the data retrieved from the Moscow Laboratory and evidence of manipulation of the 2019 LIMS was uncovered, in particular, to remove positive findings contained in the LIMS.
 On that basis, WADA I&I concluded that the 2015 LIMS was reliable (and the 2019 LIMS was not).
-WADA I&I also identified evidence of deletions/alterations of Analytical Data to remove evidence of positive findings prior to WADA's retrieval mission in January 2019. - 1.6.
-In the present case, the 2015 LIMS data and the Analytical Data show that two of the Athlete's samples contained a prohibited substance and were not reported as positive as part of the Russian manipulation scheme.
+WADA I&I also identified evidence of deletions/alterations of Analytical Data to remove evidence of positive findings prior to WADA's retrieval mission in January 2019.6 - 1.6.
+In the present case, the 2015 LIMS data and the Analytical Data show that one sample of the Athlete contained a prohibited substance and was not reported as positive as part of the Russian manipulation scheme.
 More particularly: